Welcome to the Wroughton History Group website

 Evening meetings are held at 7.30 at St Joseph’s Church Hall Devizes Road Wroughton, SN4 0RZ (3words///cried.member.left).

-Everyone is welcome – first visits are free, then returning non-members will be charged £3 per event.
+Everyone is welcome – non-members will be charged £3 per event.

 Open evenings are for everyone to get together over tea/coffee and chat about events – members often bring items of interest, such as old photographs, for a group discussion.
-The next open meeting is on 26th June 2025.
+The next open meetings are on October 16th and November 13th .

 We have a Facebook group and reminders about the talks and events are added there.